The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 Hatch’s best-in-class surrogate screening process means that intended parents will only be matched with a surrogate candidate who meets Hatch's highest standards.

-Once you and the surrogate mutually agree on the match, a video match meeting will be facilitated by our coordinator to allow for a proper introduction.
-Our coordinator will then check in separately afterward to confirm that you are all comfortable moving forward and address any additional questions.
+Once you and the surrogate agree on the match, a video match meeting will be held by our coordinator to allow for a proper introduction.
+Our coordinator will check in separately afterward to ensure you are comfortable moving forward and address any additional questions.

-It is normal to feel nervous and excited about meeting your surrogate for the first time.
-At Hatch, we have been matching surrogates and intended parents for over 30 years.
-Our experienced staff will help you to ensure that your first video call is successful.
+Feeling nervous and excited about meeting your surrogate for the first time is expected.
+At Hatch, we have matched surrogates and intended parents for over 30 years.
+Our experienced staff will help you ensure your first video call is successful.
 The best way to have a good connection is to be yourself and let the conversation flow naturally.
-Intended parents want to learn about their surrogates and surrogates also want to learn about their intended parents to make the right decision.
+Intended parents want to learn about their surrogates, and surrogates also want to know about their intended parents to make the right decision.
 Before the meeting, review the surrogate’s profile thoroughly and be prepared to share your own story and what led you to surrogacy.
-It is also important to talk about your expectations for the level of desired communication.
+It is also important to discuss your expectations for the level of desired communication.
 The key is to keep the first conversation light and not plan on giving a list of requirements.
 It is always good to start by introducing each other and discussing general lifestyle questions.

 What are the Matching Criteria?